 Top 5 rock climbs in Pembrokeshire

-Alan from the Visit Pembrokeshire team regularly dangles from a rope, halfway down a cliff for fun.
+Avid Pembrokeshire climber Alan regularly dangles from a rope, halfway down a cliff for fun.

 - Sea Mist at Saddle Head.
 HS 4a